culturehack/data-tool/sources/99999999-Template-Entry.md

 5/5

 * Passes the P test: you could do something in an hour with a language beginning with P
-* Lots of records
-* All pretty much complete
+* Lots of records, all pretty much complete
 * Clean data (eg dates)
-* Pretty pictures and rich content
+* Pretty pictures and rich content available, not just metadata
-* Well supported
-* Good documentation
+* Well supported, with good documentation
-* Frequent updates
+* Frequent updates, active community or responsive owner
-* Active Community / Responsive owner

 4/5

 * It's going to take me 3 hours to make this work, but I'll do that because it's going to make something awesome.
 * 60% good data: could use some cleaning up, but not terrible.
 I could work around it in code.
-* A bit awkward to work with - perhaps flat files rather than a nice dynamic API
+* A bit awkward to work with - perhaps flat files rather than a nice dynamic API - or an overly complex implementation.
 * Documentation makes me mildly punchy
 * Might not have a lot of pretties, images, rich media associated with it.

 3/5

 * Kind of nearly there, but might not be enough to do something awesome: I'd need to be really motivated to work with this, or for it to be exactly the right information for my idea.
+* Feels a bit flat - data, but not very dynamic or deep
 * A CSV with 400 things in it, and quite a few gremlin characters

 2/5